-Whether the HSN/SAC classification is the same as was followed in the erstwhile law if applicable?
-Is there any specific Advance Ruling applicable?
-Whether there has been any change in rate of tax during the period by way of amendment in the rate of tax notification or exemption notification?
-Others if any specify 9 Returns Whether the copies of the GST returns filed by the registered person are reviewed?
-Whether reconciliation of GSTR 9 with GSTR1 and GSTR 3B is done?
-Whether interest which was due, has been paid while filing the Return?
-Whether any late fee which is due is paid while filing the return or any late fee which was waived?
+Whether the HSN/SAC

+classification is same as followed

+in erstwhile law if applicable?

+Is there any specific Advance

+Ruling applicable?

+Whether there has been any

+change in rate of tax during the

+period by way of amendment in

+rate of tax notification or exemption notification?

+Others if any specify

+9 Returns

+Whether the copies of GST returns

+filed by the registered person are

+reviewed?

+Whether reconciliation of GSTR 9

+with GSTR1 and GSTR 3B is

+done?

+Whether interest which was due,

+has been paid while filing the

+Return?

+Whether any late fee which is due

+is paid while filing the return or any

+late fee which was waived?

 Whether transitional credit Returns are filed within the due date?

-Whether transitional credit Returns are not filed due to technical glitches?
-Whether the amendment details are filed correctly in the Returns?
-Others if any specify 40 OCT calleations and many 10 GST collections and payment verification
+Whether transitional credit Returns are not filed due to technical

+glitches?

+Whether the amendments details

+are filed correctly in the Returns?

+Others if any specify

+10 CCT collections and novement

+10 GST collections and payment verification

+Have you checked whether tax

-Have you checked whether tax payable is paid within the prescribed time as per the GST law?
+I nave you checked whether lax

+г payable is paid within the prescribed time as per GST law?
 Have you checked whether tax is being collected beyond tax payable?
 If yes, whether Sec.
 76 is complied.
-Whether the tax payer charged wrongly IGST in place of CGST/SGST or vice versa?
+Whether the tax payer charged wrongly IGST in place of CGST/SGST or vice versa ?
 Have you followed the provisions of Rule 35 of the CGST Rules in respect of collection of taxes?
 Is there any excess collection of taxes?
 Others if any specify 11 Reverse Charge Whether Reverse charge tax is paid under 9(4) of the CGST Act 2017 up to 12 th October 2017?
-Whether Reverse charge tax on notified supplies under Section 9(3) and 9(5) of the CGST Act 2017 is duly paid?
+Whether Reverse charge tax on notified supplies under section 9(3) and 9(5) of the CGST Act 2017 is duly paid?
 Whether Reverse charge tax has been paid wrongly in lieu of CGST/SGST as IGST or vice versa?
 Whether corresponding input tax credit is availed on Reverse charge?
 Whether conditions of paying tax for RCM are fulfilled?
-Others if any specify 12 Value of Supply Whether all the inclusions to the value of supply as per Section 15 of the Act have been verified?
-Whether discount offered to customers (pre/ post supply) is not included in the value of supply after fulfillment of conditions under Section 15(3) of the Act?
-Whether valuation rules have been applied as per the GST law?
-Whether the registered person has claimed any pure agent deduction as per Rule 33?
-In case the value of supply is inclusive of the GST, whether the taxable value and tax amount is determined as per Rule 35 of the CGST Rules, 2017?
-In case of exports, whether the rate of exchange of currency is determined as per Rule 34 of the CGST Rules, 2017?
-Whether the rate of tax charged for the supplies is as per the GST rate notifications issued/ amended from time to time?
-Whether CGST/SGST/IGST is charged in accordance with place of supply provisions?
-Whether the tax collected from the customers has been entirely remitted to Government?
-Others if any specify 13 Place of supply 10 Whether the supply is inter- State/Intra State has been identified based on the policy document of the entity?
+Others if any specify 12 Value of Supply Whether all the inclusions to the value of supply as per section 15 of the Act have been verified?

+,

+Whether discount offered to customers (pre/ post supply) is not

+included in the value of supply

+after fulfillment of conditions under

+section 15(3) of the Act?

+Whether valuation rules have been

+applied as per the GST law?

+Whether the registered person has claimed any pure agent deduction

+as per Rule 33?

+In case the value of supply is

+inclusive of GST, whether the

+taxable value and tax amount is

+determined as per Rule 35 of

+CGST Rules, 2017?
+In case of exports, whether the

+rate of exchange of currency is

+determined as per Rule 34 of

+CGST Rules, 2017 ?

+Whether rate of tax charged for the

+supplies is as per the GST rate

+notifications issued/ amended from time to time?

+Whether CGST/SGST/IGST are

+charged in accordance with place

+of supply provisions?

+Whether the tax collected from the

+customers has been entirely

+remitted to Government?

+Others if any specify

+10 Diago of cumplu

+13 Place of supply

+Whether the supply is inter- State/Intra State has been

+identified based on the policy

+document of the entity?

+Whether the conditions for inter-

+State supply are fulfilled as per